Riddle4045/FacebookNew/README.md

-FACEBOOK PROJECT
+#Facebook Simulation using Akka and Spray.Io

-Ishan Patwa UFID: 65461485
+*Ishan Patwa UFID: 65461485*
-Juthika Das UFID: 71735283
+*Juthika Das UFID: 71735283*

-INSTRUCTIONS FOR RUNNING THE PROJECT:
+##How to run the project:

-This project has the following Folder structure --Facebook3
+This project has the following Folder structure -Facebook3
---Executables
---Readme.pdf
+-Executables
+-README.md

-Facebook3 is a sbt project contains all the sbt config files Executables contains Jar files.
+Facebook3 is a sbt project contains all the sbt config files

+Executables contains Jar files.

 Readme is the file explaining the architecture and performance ( this file )

-This Project can be run in two ways.
+There are two ways to run the project:.

 First Way :Go to the Executables section and run the Facebook-Server.jar followed by Facebook-Client.jar.
 Facebook-Server.jar doesn't take any arguments. to run Facebook-Client.jar you have to give one argument that will be an integer specifying the load  from the Client to server.